Quantum Advantage for Multi-option Portfolio Pricing and Valuation Adjustments: Discussion and Conclusion

 \subsection{Contributions}

-We have shown demonstrable improvements over current literature by presenting quantum algorithms for approximation of the CVA problem under settings of bounded variance.
-We argued that the assumptions of knowledge about the probability distributions with respect to default and portfolio processes are reasonable and obtainable under financial settings.
-By using the Quantum Minimum Finding subroutine and Amplitude Estimation under the access model, we find that QMC accelerates the approximation of the CVA.
-Additionally, by defining the sampling access to the entries of a matrix and extending the work of Montanaro on accelerating statistical sampling processes, we show that we may obtain superior performance bounds under the sampling model.
-We refer to Theorems \ref{theorem_additive} and Theorems \ref{theorem_relative} for our main results.
+In summary, we have shown demonstrable improvements over current literature by presenting quantum algorithms for multi-option pricing and obtaining unbiased approximation of the CVA problem under settings of bounded variance.
+We argue that the assumptions of knowledge about the probability distributions with respect to default and portfolio processes are reasonable and obtainable under financial settings.
+By using the Quantum Minimum Finding subroutine and the unbiased Amplitude Estimation under the access model, we find that QMC accelerates multi-option pricing and the approximation of the CVA.
+Compared to classical Monte Carlo estimation, our quantum algorithms give rise to quadratic speedups over a set of parameters of interest.